atomicdata-dev/atomic-data-docs/src/rdf.md

 - Atomic does not support `graph` fields in statments.
 - Atomic does not support `blank nodes`.
 - Atomic does not support having multiple statements with the same `<subject> <predicate>`, every combination should be unique.
-- Atomic only allows those who control a resource's `subject` URI endpoint to edit the data.

 ## Why these changes?